Jve386/JSON-handling_Rust/README.md

 ```
 It will help you with possible issues before building the project.

+*Note:  In the context of HTTP status codes, a status code of 200 indicates that the request has been successful.
 ---

 I have included comprehensive comments for each function, providing detailed explanations and documentation to facilitate understanding and usage.